marshallshen/blog/_posts/2015-05-12-anatomy-of-empathy-dialogue-system.md

 ![markov example](/images/markov_example.png)

 We will skip some technical details on how Hidden Markov Model works (you can read more on the [wiki](http://en.wikipedia.org/wiki/Hidden_Markov_model)).
-In general, hidden markov model allows us to **model and optimize invisible states**, and in the context of a dialogue, there are many invisible states we can capture, such as sentiment of a given audience, nature of the context of a conversation (talking about money vs. talking about family, etc.).
+In general, hidden markov model allows us to **model and optimize invisible states**, and in the context of a dialogue, there are many invisible states we can capture, such as sentiment of given audience, nature of context of a conversation (talking about money vs. talking about family, etc.).

 (Sidenote: Hidden Markov Model is one of the most common model applied in computational linguistics)